nmccloskey/DIAAD/README.md

 ---
 # Digital Conversation Turns (DCT) Protocol

-DIAAD includes a lightweight system for analyzing **digital conversational turns** in group treatment sessions with people with aphasia.
+DIAAD includes a lightweight system for analyzing **digital conversational turns** in group treatment sessions for people with aphasia.
 Instead of simple tallies, the DCT protocol records the **sequence of turns** compactly, enabling analysis of turn-taking dynamics and engagement, with optional markers for capturing turn qualities (e.g., length/substantiveness).

 ---